sybrew/the-seo-framework/readme.txt

 TODO primary term selection should have natsort ID via PHP predefined.
 TODO When changing the slug of a term, the canonical URL placeholder now updates with it.

+TODO TSF no longer resizes images, and instead ignores them, when they're above 4096x4096 px.

 **Detailed log:**

 **For everyone:**